Chukwudi-justin/TV-Brands-Market-EDA/README.md

 # This project is intended to answer the following questions:.

-*What are the Tv demands in the market based on brands.
+*What are the Tv demands in the market based on brands\
-*What are the top brands in the market based on demand.
+*What are the top brands in the market based on demand\
-*Relationship between Tv resolution and selling price.
+*Relationship between Tv resolution and selling price\
-*The Most available operating system in the market.
+*The Most available operating system in the market\
-*Average selling price by Brand.
+*Average selling price by Brand\
-*Tv Rating by brand.
+*Tv Rating by brand\
-*Average discount price by brand.
+*Average discount price by brand\

 ## EXPLORATORY DATA ANALYSIS OF TV